laraklopper/QUIZ-APPLICATION/README.md

 ## SYSTEM REQUIREMENTS SPECIFICATION
 ### HOW THE APPLICATION WILL WORK
+The application uses `nodemon` third party middleware in the back-end to allow the application to run in the front-end and back-end code using `npm start`, the front-end `client` and back-end `server` folders must, however, be run separately using `npm start` in the terminal/command line interface.
+A `proxy server` will be included in the `package.json` file in the front-end ensure that the back-end and front-end code will run together.
+The intended  users who will benefit from the application are individuals that enjoy quiz games for recreational purposes.
+To use the application requires that users register (sign up), and the option to sign up as admin users, subject to certain restriction, such as age requirements.
+The application  also provides admin users with user authorization for specific rights and permissions.
+After  registration users are able to login.

 ### SIMILAR SOFTWARE

 Examples of similar applications/software are `Kahoot`, and `Trivia Crack`.
 However, there are several  significant differences between these applications and the intended web-application/software such as, the media types used on the application and the purposes.